maxzheng/great-life-guide/techniques-and-tips.md

 ### #8 Six Thinking Hats

-[Six Thinking Hats by Edward de Bono](https://amzn.to/2YYdkLd) will help you or your team solve problems using parallel thinking from six perspectives, thereby increasing the number of solutions and concensus:
+[Six Thinking Hats by Edward de Bono](https://amzn.to/2YYdkLd) will help you or your team solve problems using parallel thinking from six perspectives, thereby increasing the number of solutions and concensus in half the time or less:

 1. **White**: Use *pure* logic and information
 2. **Red**: Use emotions, like *anger*.